Registration & Fees

 If my family member stays on campus - will they be assigned a roommate?

 No. If only one family member is attending the Family Orientation Program, they must choose the single occupancy accommodations if they stay on campus.
 Orientation will not assign roommates to individuals that are not from the same family.

 Can children stay on campus with attending Family members?

 Yes.
-Please note the floors are bare and there’s no carpeting in the University Heights South Residential Complex where families are housed.
-There’s no housing charge for children 10 and under accompanying their parents or guardians.
+Please note the floors are bare and there’s no carpeting in the residence hall where families are housed.

 Will I have an opportunity to see my family member throughout the day?